 What Is Spironolactone?

-Spironolactone is an anti-androgen drug.
-It was mainly used for treating hypertension, symptoms of polycystic ovary syndrome (PCOS) and hirsutism.
+Spironolactone is an anti-androgen, diuretic drug.
+It was mainly used for treating hypertensioni XHigh blood pressure characterized by a reading of 140/90 or higher, which suggests the blood is pushing too hard against the arterial walls. , symptoms of polycystic ovary syndrome (PCOS) and hirsutismi XA condition characterized by excessive androgen levels that cause unwanted male-pattern hair growth on a woman's face, front, and back. .
 However, spironolactone prevents adrenal androgen production in the body and thus, minimizes PCOS hair loss or androgenetic alopecia (1).
-Besides treating female pattern hair loss (FPHL), it may also be beneficial in reducing hirsutism and acne.
+Besides treating female pattern hair loss (FPHL), the androgen receptor blocker may also be beneficial in reducing hirsutism and acne.
 The section below delves further into how this potassium-sparing diuretic works to prevent hair thinning and hair loss.

 How Does Spironolactone Work?

 Spironolactone slows down androgen production.
 Androgens are a group of male sex hormones, including testosterone.
 In females with PCOS and hormonal imbalance, excess production of androgens may cause hair loss.
 A study found that the daily consumption of spironolactone in the prescribed dosage can reduce hair loss and increase the number of hair follicles in the anagen phase (1).

 The dosage of spironolactone depends on the purpose it is being used for.

 How Much Of Spironolactone Is Prescribed For Hair Loss?

 A study found that a dose of 200 mg of oral spironolactone effectively improved female pattern hair loss (1).
 Doctors generally prescribe a dosage between 50-200mg of spironolactone for hair loss.
 However, the dosage may vary, depending on the severity of your hair loss.
 The doctor may even prescribe a combination of drugs to be taken with spironolactone, such as (1):

-- Spironolactone With Oral Contraceptive: This combination is often used to prevent menstrual irregularities and improve female pattern hair loss and acne.
+- Spironolactone With Oral Contraceptive: This combination is often used to prevent menstrual irregularities and improve female pattern baldness and acne.

 - Spironolactone With Minoxidil: A 2% topical minoxidil solution improves hair growth rate and hair thickness by lengthening the anagen (growth) phase and shortening the telogen (hair fall) phase of the hair (3).